Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 In addition to exploring the underlying complexity aspects of classical algorithms, another motivation for LHP with succinct ground state is to gain insight into the boundaries of quantum advantage.
 Specifically, there is a widespread belief that quantum computers may provide an exponential advantage for quantum chemistry and condensed matter physics~\cite{cao2019quantum,mcardle2020quantum,bauer2020quantum}.
-One of the most promising pieces of evidence is the phase estimation algorithm~\cite{tilly2022variational}, which suggests that if we can prepare a \textit{guided state}, i.e. a state which has $1/poly(n)$ overlap with the ground state, then there is an efficient quantum algorithm to estimate the ground energy.
-The guided states are suggested to be obtained from existing classical algorithms like DMRG or Hartree-Fork, which has a succinct classical description.
-An important and natural question that arises from this context is,
+One of the most promising pieces of evidence is the phase estimation algorithm~\cite{tilly2022variational}, which suggests that if we can prepare a \textit{guided state}, that is, a state which has $1/poly(n)$ overlap with the ground state, then there is an efficient quantum algorithm to estimate the ground energy.
+The guided states are suggested to be obtained from existing classical algorithms like DMRG or Hartree-Fock, which has a succinct classical description.
+An important and natural question (denoted as Q2) that arises from this context is, with such classical access to the guided states, can we dequantize the phase estimation algorithm?